abhinav-nath/all-about-aws/notes/regions-and-availability-zones.md

 If an application is partitioned across AZs, companies are better isolated and protected from issues such as power outages, lightning strikes, tornadoes, earthquakes, and more.

 AZs are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100 km (60 miles) of each other.

+> The main use of AZs is to *increase availability* of applications in the same region.

 AWS has Global Services like these:
 - IAM